Diamondbacks vs. Rockies Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 24 hits with seven doubles, two triples, two home runs and three walks.
-He has driven in six runs with one stolen base.
+- Ketel Marte has 25 hits with seven doubles, two triples, three home runs, three walks and eight RBI.
+He's also stolen one base.

 Marte Recent Games